zhihou7/HOI-CL/README.md

 - "base" is the model without composition branch. **model "VCL_union_multi_base_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101" is our baseline for the corresponding model**
 - "VCL_V_".
 If the model name starts with "VCL_V", the code will only use verb-object branch. **We think this is helpful to further explore compose HOIs.**

 **The rules of model name contain all ablation study in our main paper and supplementary materials.**
+Besides, we keep the code of pose information in the project, which can obtain a bit better performance (around 19.6%) than the reported results.
+In our paper, We do not use pose information.

 ## Testing
 1. Test an VCL on V-COCO